MicrosoftDocs/power-platform/power-platform/admin/troubleshoot-set-up-sharepoint-online.md

 * Error Message – "System.NullReferenceException" while uploading a document
 * Document being downloaded instead of opening in new tab

-There can be many causes for FetXML or LayoutXML to be corrupted.
+There can be many causes for FetchXML or LayoutXML to be corrupted.
 The most common cause is customizing the entity/grid view, adding/removing columns, and other similar customizations.

-If FetXML or LayoutXML are corrupted, use the following to restore.
+If FetchXML or LayoutXML are corrupted, use the following to restore.

 1. Make sure you have the System Administrator security role or equivalent permissions.
     Check your security role: